-I posed a question about competence.
-I wanted to know wherein my best competence lies, and what I can use it for.
-I guess this springs out of the perennial self-check with reality, especially when I, like most, fancy doing something else for a living that’s very little related to what I am also fortunate enough to possess, namely a job that gives me plenty money and plenty to think about.
-I won’t focus on the hassle aspect as we find that in everything else too.
+I guess this springs out of the perennial self-check with reality, especially when I, like most, fancy doing something else for a living that’s very little related to what I am also fortunate enough to possess, namely a job that gives me money and something to think about.
+I won’t focus on the hassle aspect, as we find that in everything else too.

 The strong cluster in the middle formed by Fehu, Kenaz, and Thurisaz, tells me this:

 My competence lies within the ability to manage my estate (if I can call it that, as it’s not that grand).

 What I do for a living is teach (Kenaz) – surprise, surprise.

 I use the torch to illuminate the path of others.
 But this torch is also made of a burning fire, for indeed, who wants to hear the truth?

 Truth is never popular, and as I have a habit of spelling it out (Thurisaz), more often than not what is illuminating is also very discomforting.

 Thurisaz, the rune of giants and trolls, is not one you want to find landing in your lap.
 Thor’s hammer is sacred to Loki, the trickster, who both covets it and fears its force.

 So, from this cluster I can conclude that my best competence is to speak loudly a truth that comes out of personal conviction.

 The horse rune here, Ehwaz, touching the cluster, and especially Fehu, the rune of wealth, enforces the idea that that although my convictions are personal they are also consecrated.
 You hear a message, or you have a message, you don’t just leave it there, but rather bring it forth in an institutionalized setting.